What is LDS?

 We think there are probably 5,000-10,000 dissections a year in the United States.
 However, it is likely that many dissections are reported as a “heart attack” or “sudden death,” when the cause is actually a dissection.

-If you have Loeys-Dietz syndrome, you are at much greater risk for an aortic dissection than the general population.
+Individuals with Loeys-Dietz syndrome are at much greater risk for an aortic dissection than the general population.
 There are differences in risks for aortic dissection based on the genes causing LDS.
 It is important to know the signs of an aortic dissection and what to do.

 Signs and symptoms of acute aortic dissection may include:

-Chest pain can have many causes, but when you have LDS, it is very important to check for aortic dissection.
-If you have symptoms that could be due to an aortic dissection, calling 911 and getting to an emergency room right away is necessary.
-Knowing that you have LDS will help if you have unexplained chest, back, or abdominal pain.
+Chest pain can have many causes, but for those with LDS, it is very important to check for aortic dissection.
+If symptoms are present that could be due to an aortic dissection, calling 911 and getting to an emergency room right away is necessary.
+A known LDS diagnosis will help if an individual has unexplained chest, back, or abdominal pain.
 Other causes for acute chest pain or shortness of breath in individuals with LDS include a spontaneous collapsed lung (pneumothorax).

-Since emergency rooms may be very busy and most likely don’t know a lot about LDS, you and your family should plan to advocate for yourself if you have these symptoms and end up in an ER.
-Tell the doctors and nurses at the hospital what you know about your condition.
-By telling your doctors, nurses, and emergency personnel that you have LDS and are concerned about the symptoms related to an aortic dissection, you can be more quickly evaluated for the condition.
+Since emergency rooms may be very busy and most likely don’t know a lot about LDS, individuals with LDS and their family members should plan to advocate for themselves if they have these symptoms and end up in an ER.
+Individuals with LDS should tell the doctors and nurses at the hospital what they know about their condition.
+By telling their doctors, nurses, and emergency personnel that they have LDS and are concerned about the symptoms related to an aortic dissection, affected individuals can be more quickly evaluated for the condition.